CX-Box/cxbox-doc/docs/widget/type/tree/tree.md

 [:fontawesome-brands-github: GitHub]({{ external_links.github_ui }}/{{ external_links.github_branch }}/src/main/java/org/demo/documentation/widgets/tree/actions/create/basic){:target="_blank"}

 With `Line Addition`, a new empty row is immediately added to the top of the tree widget when the "Add" button is clicked.
 This is a quick way to add rows without needing to input data beforehand.

+The position of the newly created line within the node can be determined as follows:

+* places it before the already loaded rows of the node
+* places it after them.

 ###### How does it look?
 ![create_inline.png](create_inline.png)